Resources For Counselors

 Learn about this collaborative effort to provide opportunities for students to be fully prepared for college level study.
 Visit Cal State East Bay's EAP web site for resources for counselors, teachers and students.

-View these publications to learn more about the Cal State East Bay experience.
+Learn more about the Cal State East Bay experience

 Reminder: The CSU system does not accept the College Board SAT Application Fee Waiver or the NACAC Application Fee Waiver.
 CSU Mentor will automatically determine whether the student may be eligible for a fee waiver.
 Additionally, please note that each student is eligible for up to four fee waivers for different CSU campuses.